statsmodels/statsmodels/docs/source/regression.rst

 and can be used in a similar fashion.
 Some of them contain additional model specific methods and attributes.

-GLS is the superclass of the other regression classes.
+GLS is the superclass of the other regression classes except for RecursiveLS.

 ..
 Class hierachy: TODO